 We then focused on the transcriptomic profiles alterations during UC by conducting gene expression patterns that gradually evolved along the pseudotime trajectory.
 These genes were then categorized into two distinct groups based on their expression trends: the cluster 1 displayed increasing expression as pseudotime advanced, while the cluster 2 exhibited decreasing expression (Figure 3C).

 The upregulated genes offer insights into the transcriptional alterations occurring in ECs during the inflammatory process.
 Notably, they were primarily associated with critical signaling pathways, including the phosphatidylinositol-3-kinase-protein kinase B signaling pathway, known as a key regulator in multiple inflammations. the TGF-beta pathway, known for its role in cellular proliferation and differentiation, as well as tumor genesis.
 The blood vessel development pathway, indicated ECs' active engagement in inflammation-related angiogenesis processes.
 Additionally, the anaplastic lymphoma kinase pathway in cancer pathway, suggested that ECs possibly implicating them in a potential predisposition towards carcinogenesis (Figure 3C and D).
 Intriguingly, these observations underscored the active involvement of ECs in angiogenesis and their responsiveness to various signals driving inflammation.
 Moreover, it hints at a proclivity of ECs themselves towards malignant transformation.
 Conversely, the downregulated genes were predominantly linked to pathways such as the Hippo signaling pathway, which plays a pivotal role in regulating cell proliferation and organ size.
 The apoptosis pathway, responsible for programmed cell death and damaged cell clearance.
-Furthermore, cellular homeostasis pathways, indicated the disorder of cell state (Figures 3C, E).
+Furthermore, cellular homeostasis pathways, indicated the disorder of cell state (Figure 3C and E).
 Collectively, the suppression of these pathways suggests that ECs might undergo functional changes, contributing to their altered roles during inflammation progression.

 Among genes whose expression exhibited the most significant changes along the pseudotime trajectory, TGFB3, a member of the transforming growth factor-beta family, is well-known for its role in regulating cell growth, differentiation, and immune responses.
 Its upregulation in ECs implies its potential involvement in the activation of signaling pathways critical for inflammation-related angiogenesis and microenvironment remodeling.
 Similarly, the upregulation of EGFR and FGFR2 suggests the heightened responsiveness of ECs to growth factor signaling, possibly fueling their angiogenic activities and interaction with inflammation microenvironment.
 The increased expression of EPHB4, a receptor involved in cell-cell communication and tissue patterning, hints at its role in EC differentiation and response to inflammation.
 Moreover, the upregulation of ILA and COL1A2 highlights the active participation of ECs in immune responses and extracellular matrix remodeling within the UC microenvironment (Figure 3F).
 Conversely, we observed a downregulation of LHPP, a phosphatase implicated in cell cycle regulation, may suggest a reduced control over EC proliferation and differentiation during UC progression.
 HMOX1, a stress-responsive enzyme, exhibited decreased expression, possibly indicating altered oxidative stress responses in ECs within the UC microenvironment.
 The decreased expression of ATP5PD may implicate alterations in energy metabolism within ECs during inflammation.
 The downregulation of ANXA2, a protein involved in cellular processes such as membrane trafficking and cell adhesion, suggests potential changes in cell-cell interactions.
 The downregulation of BCL2 may indicate alterations in apoptosis regulation in ECs within the UC pathological process (Figure 3G).